Ancient Egypt

 Pictures from all over the world: Uganda, Cambridge, Hawaii - but not from Egypt...

-Not really coinciding with Upper and Lower Egypt.
+Do they refer to Upper and Lower Egypt respectively?
+Not entirely.
 Includes an unexpected encounter with a brand new species: the sedge.

 8. The sedge